OpeningDETAIL/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 	</tr>
 </tbody></table>

+*Please note, skill level allocation may change from project to project.*

 >We have found using hourly rates, opposed to lump sums, are win-win for both parties.
 OpeningDETAIL has a little more safeguard against potential [scope creep](https://en.wikipedia.org/wiki/Scope_creep) and the client can realize more economical fees if they are able to make decisions quicker and more consistently--moving the design of the project along quicker.